 If you do discover something, do not hesitate to give us a call—especially if you sense changes in size, color, and shape of anything on your foot.

 For cuts and other small injuries, we might recommend you keep an eye on it for a couple of days to see if it improves.
-For other matters, such as ingrown toenails and calluses, we prefer you to schedule an appointment to take care of them safely without risking any other problems.
+For other matters, such as ingrown nails and calluses, we prefer you to schedule an appointment to take care of them safely without risking any other problems.

 Develop Good Shoe and Sock Habits